learnable-content/Sketch-3/README.md

 ![](5-2-layout-settings.png)

 ### Designing the Featured Blog Post
-The feautred post is the element that will grab the immediate attention of the visitor.
+The featured post is bigger than any other blgo post and is supposed to grab the immediate attention of the visitor.
+This is very similar to the front page headline story you see on newspapers.

 #### Category
 We'll first create the category tag, in this case, it'll will be "business".